 Cook County Sick Leave Ordinance Rules and Regulations for Businesses

-On October 5, 2016, Cook County, Ill. followed Montgomery County and became the second county in the country to enact a Sick Leave Ordinance for all employees working within county limits.
+On October 5, 2016, Cook County, Ill. became the second county in the country to enact a Sick Leave Ordinance for all employees working within county limits.
 The law goes into effect on July 1, 2017.

 However, some of the cities and municipalities within Cook County are not happy with the new ordinance.
 Several of the cities have already drafted proposals to opt out of the Cook County Sick Leave Ordinance and several others are discussing the option.
 However, even with drafts to publicly opt out, any business in unincorporated Cook County would still be accountable under the new ordinance.